Line 3 (Guangzhou Metro): History

-Initial Section
+Initial section

 Line 3 started out as a short peripheral line in Guangzhou's "Five-Line" subway masterplan in the early 1990s.
 It was envisioned as a north south circulator line for the Tianhe District's new CBD connecting Guangzhou East railway station with the proposed Zhujiang New Town CBD, crossing the Pearl River to Chigang station on what was then Line 2 and turning east to Xinzhou.
 Essentially taking over the section of Today's Line 8 between Chigang and Wanshengwei stations.
 However at the time it was planned to run under Liede Avenue just east of the new CBD instead of under Xiyu West Road like it does today.
-In Guangzhou's updated "Seven-Line" subway masterplan published in the late 1990s the proposed Line 3 plan was extended north to arc over old Guangzhou terminating around Chatou Station on Line 13 and Line 12.
+In Guangzhou's updated "Seven-Line" subway masterplan published in the late 1990s the proposed Line 3 plan was extended north to arc over old Guangzhou terminating around Chatou Station on Line 12 and Line 13.
 Additionally the southern section of the line was rerouted southwest roughly following today's Line 12 between Chigang and Luntou, with the section east to Xinzhou mostly being taken over by what is today Line 8.

 Line 3 was redesigned into a pure north south line running between Guangzhou East Railway station to reach Panyu District.
 A branch line was added between Tiyu Xilu station and Tianhe Coach Terminal station.
 The change was done in response with the local government's "Southern Expansion" plan to develop the southern areas of Guangzhou.
 This plan required faster transportation links with Panyu District and the new CBD.
 At the time limited ridership of the first phases of Line 1 and 2 as well as underestimated urban growth rates lead to downscaling of Line 3's trains.
 The line would use three car Type B trains instead of higher capacity six car Type A trains used in Line 1 and 2; assuming that capacity shortfalls would be mitigated by running a more frequent service, with an ultimate train configuration of six cars in the future as demand slowly increases.
 Additionally, a separate Airport Express line between Guangzhou's New Baiyun International Airport and the new CBD was proposed.

 Construction the first section of Line 3 between East Guangzhou Railway station and officially commenced with groundbreaking on the experimental segment at Datang station in 2001.
 On January 26, 2003, construction work at Datang was completed and capped.
 On February 8, 2003 tunnel boring machines begin boring tunnels on the first section of Line 3.
 Tunnel boring machines beginning boring tunnels on a section of Line 3 at Tiyu Xilu station.
 Tiyu Xilu Station will use cut-and-cover construction with a bored section in the middle where it runs under Line 1 with only 80 cm of cover.
 On May 30, 2003 Construction work at Shiqiao station was completed and capped one month ahead of schedule.
 At the same time, Lijiao station begin construction works.
 99 sets of escalators were purchased from Hitachi for the project.
 The entire project was opened in stages between 2005 and 2006.